feincms/feincms3/docs/index.rst

 development libraries to setup the Python virtualenv_ and all its dependencies).

-The `Change log`_ should also be mentioned here because, while feincms3 is used in production on several sites and backwards incompatibility isn't broken lightly, it still is a moving target.
+The :ref:`changelog` should also be mentioned here because, while feincms3 is used in production on several sites and backwards incompatibility isn't broken lightly, it still is a moving target.